-When I worked as the Education and Youth officer in the Family Liaison Office at State, I thought I had the best job in the world.
+When I worked as the Education and Youth officer in the Global Community Liaison Office at State, I thought I had the best job in the world.
 However, I knew that one day, we would go overseas, and no one would ever hire me again to do that unique job again.
 So if I wanted to do the work I loved, then I’d have to recreate it myself.
 I was inspired by the educational consultants I had met through school tours and conferences.
 I thought: if they can do it, I can do it!

 So I started thinking about how I would develop my business.
 I didn’t have a physical hometown like all of my colleagues who are in private practice.
 But, though I may not have the traditional hometown practice, I do have a “hometown.”
 It’s just spread out all over the world!
 I took a disadvantage, and turned that into a major advantage by specializing in the expatriate community.

-In designing my practice, I started thinking about what made my phone ring and my inbox overflow at the Family Liaison Office: parents needing guidance on how to navigate their way through the challenges of raising and educating children overseas.
+In designing my practice, I started thinking about what made my phone ring and my inbox overflow at the Global Community Liaison Office: parents needing guidance on how to navigate their way through the challenges of raising and educating children overseas.
 And I saw a common theme: how can we help ALL our children – high-achieving and under-achieving – to reach their potential in this highly mobile international lifestyle?